yum install mysql mysql-server

 Secure the Installation

 As suggested by the startup output, run the "/usr/bin/mysql_secure_installation" script to secure the installation.
-Hit return when prompted for the root password and pick all the default options.

 # /usr/bin/mysql_secure_installation